Outstanding beach? Check.

 A Variety of Activities?
 Check.

 I was surprised by how much Club Med Punta Cana had going on!
 I traveled to the Dominican Republic for one week of experiencing Club Med for the first time.
 I am do-er when I travel, and at the resort, it feels like there are endless activities!
-I tried to do as much as I could–waking up for sunset yoga, perfecting my mini-golf game, learning archery for the first time and even taking a sailing lesson!
+I tried to do as much as I could–waking up for sunset yoga, perfecting my mini-golf game, learning archery for the first time where I finally used a compound bow and even taking a sailing lesson!
 The days felt so long because I was able to do so much, all on the Club Med “campus” as the G.O.s called it.
 Here’s my Hotel Snob rundown

 I stayed at their new “resort within a resort,” the Zen Oasis.The oversized lagoon pool was the centerpiece of this semi-private space, with in-water loungers, a hot tub could fit a party of 50, and the Hibiscus Bar which offered refreshments & tropical drinkst throughout the day.
 And you won’t hear any kids splashing around at this pool!
 The Zen Oasis is exclusive to adults so we could really relax and enjoy the Caribbean sunshine.